Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 I decided to invest more time in videography with Olympus M43 cameras after an increased interest in my introductory article on videography.
 My articles discussing image sensors, digital cameras, and subjects like exposure also formed a strong foundation for exploring the video creation process with M43 cameras.
 This and future articles are written for those who are new to videography.

 We all appreciate the difference between a Toyota Aygo and a Porsche 911.
-They are profound when driving fast on a German AutoBahn.
-One often assumes the differences between cameras are similar when listening to YouTube presenters.
-For example, one of my articles revealed relatively small differences between sensors with up to 20 times pixel area variances.
+They are profound when driving fast on the German AutoBahn.
+One often assumes the differences between cameras are similar when listening to social media advisors.
+For example, one of my articles showed relatively small differences between sensors with up to 20 times pixel area variances.
 We, unfortunately, live in a world where folks like to exaggerate about digital cameras, video specs, and sensor sizes.

 The Panasonic G100 has become an exciting hybrid camera amongst M43 photographers...